 Andrew Butler ('07) is a graduate student in astronomy at Swinburne University in Melbourne, Australia.

 Alexis Reynolds Cook ('06) is working at Epic, a medical software company in Wisconsin.
 She provides technical support to several hospitals across the country for their operating room management product.

 Elise Crull ('05, Ph.D.
-Philosophy of Physics, Notre Dame, '11) will be doing a 2 year post-doc at the University of Aberdeen in Scotland.
-She will be doing full time research, collaborating on a book with a professor there.
+Philosophy of Physics, Notre Dame, '11) Elise spent a year in Jerusalem as a postdoctoral research fellow at Hebrew University, working with the Einstein Papers (which are housed there) and finishing two book projects.
+This followed a 2 year post-doc at the University of Aberdeen in Scotland where she did full time research, collaborating on a book with a professor there.
+In the fall of 2014 she will be joining City College CUNY as an assistant professor of philosophy, tenure track.
 She spoke at Calvin in spring 2010 on "Quantum Decoherence" and in spring 2008 on "Should Christians be Structural Realists?"

 J. Clark Cully ('03, Ph.D.
 Michigan) works for the U.S. Department of Defense on national security policy and arms control & nonproliferation.
 He previously worked at the Department of Energy on sensors to monitor foreign nuclear programs and detect nuclear smuggling.
 After graduate work in high energy particle physics at Fermilab (see his 2007 Calvin seminar), he made the transition to Washington in 2008 via a fellowship in science public policy with the National Academy of Sciences, a program he highly recommends to other grad students.

-Kristin Datema ('06) teaches high school Physics and Math at Central Valley Christian High School in Visalia, CA.
+Kristin Datema ('06) teaches Physics and Math at Western Christian High School in Muskegon, Michigan.

 James Deterding ('07 minor) teaches physics and math at Chapelgate Christian Academy in Maryland.